Copacabana Beach

 This is really a world class beach with a party ambiance.
 The waves could get a bit strong (could knock your glasses or sunglasses off so do have a clip or tie).
 The sand is fine and white.
 The view of the mountains add to the zen.

-Bill Yu - 2 weeks ago
+Bill Yu - 3 months ago

 Loved this beach, it is great for long walks, it’s clean enough, it’s possible to see a beautiful sunset there.
 Really liked the fact that it was possible to pay by card for sunbeds, umbrellas and drinks.
 It’s often very busy there and I loved that vibe.

-Alex Leto - a month ago
+Alex Leto - 3 months ago

 Directions